Gifty Anti's wedding lasted 3 days after creating an impression that men are not important - A Plus

-Kwame A Plus, a musician cum political activist, has said, journalist and host of StandPoint, Oheneyere Gifty Anti, created an impression in young girls men are not important but after she had a man in her life, her wedding lasted for three consecutive days.
+Kwame A Plus, a musician cum political activist, has said journalist and host of StandPoint, Oheneyere Gifty Anti, created an impression in young girls that men are not important, but after she had a man in her life, her wedding lasted for three consecutive days.

-According to him, Gifty Anti, after her three days royal wedding later had to adopt the name 'Oheneyere' to writ the 'cheif's wife'.
+According to him, Gifty Anti, after her three days royal wedding, later had to adopt the name 'Oheneyere' to wit, the 'chief's wife'.

-Speaking on 'Pae Mu Ka' show on Original TV, the leader of The People's Project, TPP, noted that, women who lack men in their lives are the ones going about claiming to be feminist and creating all negative thoughts in the minds of young girls.
+Speaking on 'Pae Mu Ka' show on Original TV, the leader of The People's Project, TPP, noted that women who lack men in their lives are the ones going about claiming to be feminists and creating all negative thoughts in the minds of young girls.

 "There are some women who will not get husbands, so they pretend they are okay but they are not okay and they are lying to the young girls.